It is said that good things come to those who wait, an optimistic phrase demanding patience, often in the face of hard times, and doubt.

 The Life of a Legend

-Now a documentary film, Horn from the Heart, offers up a wide and glorious assemblage of musicians, friends,
+Now a documentary film, Horn from the Heart, offers up a wide and glorious assemblage of musicians, friends, neighbors and family members, anxious to share their memories and secure Butterfield’s place in the world of music.
+(See the trailer at the top of this page)

 He was born just before Christmas, on December 17, 1942.
 His mom was an artist, his dad, an attorney.
 They lived a comfortable life in the Hyde Park section of Chicago’s South Side, where his parents introduced him and his brother Peter to music at a young age.